MrKumaPants/chronogg-exercise/README.md

 ## Mutations

+-   activateUser
+    -   Description: Activates a user
+    -   Security: isAuthenticatedUser and isActiveUser
 -   addUserToBrand
     -   Description: Add a user to a brand
-    -   Security: isAuthenticatedUser and isBrandUser
+    -   Security: isAuthenticatedUser and isActiveUser and isBrandUser
 -   createBrand
     -   Description: Create a new brand
-    -   Security: isAuthenticatedUser
+    -   Security: isAuthenticatedUser and isActiveUser
 -   createPost
     -   Description: Create a new post under a specified brand
-    -   Security: isAuthenticatedUser and isBrandUser
+    -   Security: isAuthenticatedUser and isActiveUser and isBrandUser
 -   createUser
     -   Description: Create a new user
     -   Security: allow
+-   deactivateUser
+    -   Description: Deactivates a user
+    -   Security: isAuthenticatedUser and isActiveUser
 -   deleteBrand
     -   Description: Delete a specific brand
-    -   Security: isAuthenticatedUser and isBrandUser
+    -   Security: isAuthenticatedUser and isActiveUser and isBrandUser
 -   deletePost
     -   Description: Delete a specific post
-    -   Security: isAuthenticatedUser and isBrandUser
+    -   Security: isAuthenticatedUser and isActiveUser and isBrandUser
 -   login
     -   Description: Obtain an authorization token
     -   Security: allow
 -   removeUserFromBrand
     -   Description: Remove a user from a specified brand
-    -   Security: isAuthenticatedUser and isBrandUser
+    -   Security: isAuthenticatedUser and isActiveUser and isBrandUser
 -   updateBrand
     -   Description: Update a brand object
-    -   Security: isAuthenticatedUser and isBrandUser
+    -   Security: isAuthenticatedUser and isActiveUser and isBrandUser
 -   updatePost
     -   Description: Update a post object
-    -   Security: isAuthenticatedUser and isBrandUser
+    -   Security: isAuthenticatedUser and isActiveUser and isBrandUser
 -   updateUser
     -   Description: Update a user object
-    -   Security: isAuthenticatedUser
+    -   Security: isAuthenticatedUser and isActiveUser

 # Libraries